-[Note: I’m in the process of migrating this web site to a new template.
+[Note: I’m in the process of migrating this web site to a new template, and haven’t added anything new in ages.
 Some sections are up, others down.
 Please bear with me; I expect everything will be ‘good to go’ soon!!]

 I GREW UP IN MONTANA, granddaughter of cantankerous cowboys and Norwegian homesteaders.
 I was too young to think much about medical care or good health back then.
 Oblivious to germs and tetanus, I preferred scavenging in drained irrigation ditches or rummaging through neighbors’ garbage cans for cast-off treasures – seriously!